 Broadly, the options are:

 - Provincial Economic Class.

 - Quebec Immigration.

 Canada accepts the largest number of immigrants under the economic class, with annual levels set to move over 200,000 in the category over the next three years.

 What Are Canada’s Federal Economic Class Programs?

 Canada operates its federal economic class immigration system using Express Entry.
-The provinces are beginning to follow a similar approach.
+Many provinces also follow a similar approach.

 Express Entry requires candidates to submit a profile, with the highest scoring profiles issued an Invitation to Apply to one of the above immigration programs.